sylmarien/ulhpc-school/README.md

 Firstly, all the software of a given software set will be grouped together when listing the software with the `module avail` command.
 And inside of a given software set, the various software will be groupe by software class.

-The general output of the `module avail` command will then have the following general output:
+The `module avail` command will then have the following general output:
 ![module avail output](https://cloud.githubusercontent.com/assets/8776275/6438964/53d480e6-c0ce-11e4-815c-6c5bc075bb1d.png)

 ## Add a software to the existing stack